-C. Compliance with the Law
+C. Compliance with the Law and University Policies

-Vanderbilt University is committed to compliance with all applicable laws, rules, and regulations.
-It is the responsibility of each member of the University community, including staff, faculty, health care professionals with hospital privileges, agents, representatives, contractors, and vendors, to follow, in the course and scope of their work at Vanderbilt, all applicable laws, rules, regulations, and University policies, and to maintain an educational, health care, and business environment that is committed to integrity and ethical conduct.
+Vanderbilt University is committed to compliance with all applicable laws, rules, regulations, and University policies.
+It is the responsibility of each member of the University community, including staff, faculty, agents, representatives, contractors, and vendors, to follow, in the course and scope of their work for Vanderbilt University, all applicable laws, rules, regulations and University policies, and to maintain an educational, research, and business environment that is committed to integrity and ethical conduct.
+All questions and concerns about the legality or propriety of any action, or failure to take action by or on behalf of the University should be referred to the relevant supervisor, the Office of the General Counsel, or the Office of Audit, Risk and Compliance.